The question of urgency

 - How many degrees of latitude the Eurasian landmass occupied (225 degrees versus 150 degrees)

-- A speculative 1474 map, by the Florentine astronomer Toscanelli, which showed a mythical island “Antilla” located to the east of Japan.
+- A speculative 1474 map, by the Florentine astronomer Toscanelli, which showed a mythical island “Antilla” located to the east of Japan; therefore “the east” might be closer than previously expected.

 No wonder Columbus thought his plan might work after all.
 Nevertheless, the 1490s equivalents of today’s VCs kept saying “No” to his pitches.
 Finally, spurred on by competition with the neighbouring Portuguese (who had, just a few years previously, successfully navigated around the southern tip of Africa), the Spanish king and queen agreed to take the risk of supporting his adventure.
 After stopping in the Canaries to restock, the Nina, the Pinta, and the Santa Maria set off westward.
 Five weeks later, the crew spotted land, in what we now call the Bahamas.
 And the rest is history.